-- 1. Power cords that are used with DS8100, DS8300, DS8700, DS8800, DS8870, and DS8880 cannot be used again with the DS8900F. - 2.
+- 1. The customer connector must be IEC 60309-compliant.
+Power cords that are used with DS8100, DS8300, DS8700, DS8800, DS8870, and DS8880 cannot be used again with the DS8900F. - 2.
 Power cords without inline connectors are rated at 600 V AC.
 Other power cords are rated as described in the table.
 Single-phase power cord has 2W+G configuration. - 3.
+The conductor size for single-phase power cords is 10 AWG. - 4.
 Power cords that exit the bottom are 4.2 m (14 ft) from the lowest point where they exit the frame to the mating face of the plug.
-Power cords that exit the top are 1.8 m (6 ft) from the highest point from the frame to the mating face of the plug. - 4.
+Power cords that exit the top are 1.8 m (6 ft) from the highest point from the frame to the mating face of the plug. - 5.
 The IEC60309 receptacle must be installed in a metal-backed box with the green wire ground-connected to the grounding lug within the box.
-Ensure continuity between the box and the metallic shielding of the liquid-tight conduit. - 5.
+Ensure continuity between the box and the metallic shielding of the liquid-tight conduit. - 6.
 The descriptions indicate the line cord rating and are not an indication of system power rating.
 The cord rating defines the maximum breaker rating for the line cord (60A with connector, 63A without connector).
 Downstream components are designed for fault currents consistent with facility circuit breaker ratings up to 63A.